ocaml/dune/doc/documentation.rst

 treated specially by dune.
 This will be the file used to generate the entry page for the package, linked from the main package listing.

+To generate pleasant documentation, we recommend writing an ``index.mld`` file with at least short description of your package, and possibly some examples.

 If you do not write your own ``index.mld`` file, dune will generate one with the entry modules for your package.
 But this generated file will not be installed.